OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Net Cash Provided by (Used in) Financing Activities

-Net cash provided by financing activities was $4.5 million for the six months ended June 30, 2020, compared to net cash used in financing activities of $18,000 in the six months ended June 30, 2019.
-The cash provided in 2020 is mainly from $4.4 million cash proceeds, from the sale of ADSs in a private placement in February 2020.
+Net cash provided by financing activities was $36.9 million for the six months ended June 30, 2021, compared to $4.5 million in the six months ended June 30, 2020.
+The increase is mainly attributed to our registered direct offering in February 2021, which amounted to approximately $32.0 million in net proceeds.

 Cash and Funding Sources

 The table below summarizes our sources of funding for the six months ended June 30, 2021:

 We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditures for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

 Our present and future funding requirements will depend on many factors, including, among other things: